thepeterstone/docs/pages/doc/hs_stddev.md

 Here we include all of the histogram series in the results:

 ```
-stddev(hs(beachops.shirts.ordered.price.m))
+stddev(hs(tracing.derived.*.duration.micros.m)))
 ```

 Now you see how the data in your expression varies against the mean.
+You see an anomaly (a spike) between 9.55 AM and 10 AM.

 ![hs_stddev](images/hs_stddev.png)